 Come fall when the growing season ends, a lot of gardeners will spend the winter prepping and thinking about what they want to grow next spring — all the while lamenting how they miss having fresh veggies and herbs around during the colder months.
-How nice would it be if you could use fresh-grown herbs and carrots in your celebratory dishes?
-What if we told you that was possible?
+That doesn’t have to be the case, though.
+You can easily grow some of your favorite veggies indoors, even without a greenhouse.

-With indoor winter gardening, you’re able to grow some of the crops you love the most during the colder times of the year.
 Although you can’t grow everything, and the indoor harvests are often smaller, you’ll be able to have enough that you can still enjoy the feeling of preparing and eating something you grew.
+What’s more, you can even use these tips and tricks to grow fresh veggies year-round if you don’t have the outdoor space for a traditional garden!

 The biggest, most obvious benefit of indoor winter gardening is that you’ll be able to have fresh ingredients in your home year-round.
 Some things will still need to be bought from the store, but instead of adding dried rosemary to your turkey, you can use fresh sprigs cut right from the plant.
 With most indoor veggie plants, you can also harvest as needed until the crops reach their full size.
 So where you’d buy fully grown produce at the store (with who knows how long of a shelf life), you can replace it with a pepper snipped right from the plant and leave the others to grow a bit longer.

 In that respect, it’s also a bit more cost-effective.
 You won’t feel like you’re throwing money down the drain if you don’t use up your peppers or carrots before they go bad, and you’ll have the fulfillment of caring and nurturing the plants as you do the rest of the year.
+Since you’ll only be harvesting what you need, it also helps to reduce food waste.
 It’s a win-win in our book.

 Challenges of indoor winter gardening

-The other thing to keep in mind, too, is that indoor plants don’t have access to outdoor pollination methods.
-This means that not every vegetable can be successfully grown in an indoor winter garden, and you’ll need to research the plants you’re interested in to see whether or not they rely on outside sources for pollination.
+The other thing to keep in mind is that indoor plants don’t have access to outdoor pollination methods.
+This means that not every vegetable can be successfully grown in an indoor winter garden, and you’ll need to research the plants you’re interested in to see whether they rely on outside sources for pollination.

 Indoor gardening utilizes a lot of the same materials as outdoor gardening — with a few variations.
 These indoor veggies are houseplants.
 So you’ll need plant trays and plant stands to keep them off the ground and give excess water somewhere to drain to, as well as containers with good drainage (terracotta is always a prime choice) so that the roots don’t drown.
 Plant caddies are always a great purchase, too, so that you can easily move your plants around the home when needed.

-You’ll need to make sure you have a potting soil suited for growing veggies or herbs or whatever you choose, and pruners or shears will help with keeping the plants neat (and with harvesting when the time comes).
-And even indoors, having a pair of garden gloves helps protect your hands and work with the plants.
+You’ll need to make sure you have a potting soil suited for growing veggies or herbs, and pruners or shears will help with keeping the plants neat (and with harvesting when the time comes).
+Even indoors, having a pair of garden gloves helps protect your hands and work with the plants.

 The variations come with the aforementioned lack of light and colder season.
 Depending on how dark and dry your home is, you may need to invest in grow lights, space heaters, and space humidifiers to keep your plants happy.
 If you’re an avid houseplant gardener, you may already have some of these on hand!
 If not, setting up an indoor winter garden is the perfect time to get some.